 - Alkylating agents (inhibits cell grows and proliferation)

 - Antimetabolites (block the pathway required for the targeted cells)

 - Vinca alkaloids (interferes with mitotic cycle)

-- Corticosteroids (induces lympholytic effect and alter body`s immune reaction to the abnormal stimuli).
+- Corticosteroids (induces lymphocytic effect and alter a body`s immune reaction to the abnormal stimuli).

 The correct answers can be found below the references.

 1. A 67-year-old woman complains of enlarged lymph nodes in her neck and underarms.
-Her body temperature is 39°C, she is drowsy and sweaty, there is pallor and dryness of the skin.
-The patient is breathless, complains of dizziness and chest pain.
+Her body temperature is 39°C, she is drowsy and sweaty and there is pallor and dryness of the skin.
+The patient is breathless and complains of dizziness and chest pain.
 The CBC reveals anemia and decreased platelets.
-The biopsy of the neck node indicates >15 centroblasts per hpf.
+The biopsy of the neck node indicates >15 centroblasts per HPF.
 Follicular lymphoma is a primary diagnosis.
-What stage of FL can be diagnosed in this patient according to the result of histological examination?
+What stage of FL can be diagnosed in this patient according to the result of a histological examination?

 - Grade 1